-Amphibian is derived from the Ancient Greek term “amphibious” which means both kinds of life.
+Amphibian is derived from the Ancient Greek term “amphibios” which means both kinds of life.
 It refers to animals that live both in the water and on land.
 Amphibians were the first vertebrates to leave the water and begin a new era of life on land.
 Amphibians began evolving during the age of dinosaurs, but diversified during the late Paleozoic or Carboniferous Period (354-290 million years ago).

 Zion National Park is home to 6 species of frogs and toads, and one salamander.
-All of Zion’s anurans hibernate for the winter months and all of them must return to water in order to breed.
+All of Zion’s frogs and toads hibernate for the winter months and all of them must return to water in order to breed.
 In the springtime, warmer temperatures, rain and snowmelt create the right conditions for frogs and toads to begin emerging.
 Zion’s amphibian habitats include: grasslands, sandy shrub lands, marshes, meadows, pools, ponds, streams, rivers, and forest.

 This frog is plump and warty, with a toad like appearance.
 It has olive to brownish-grey skin with darker blotches present in most populations.
 A very distinctive feature of this frog is what appears like suction discs on each toe.
 Primarily nocturnal; often seen along water course.
 During the day it can be found hiding among rocks or in stony crevices near streams, camouflaged by its color.

 Northern Leopard Frog

 Where does the name come from?
 A distinctive feature of the toad is the small, black “spade” on the first toe of each hind foot.
 The hardened tissue helps them dig to find shelter.

 Arizona Toad - subspecies of the Southwestern Toad